wild188/t_test/README.md

 10545
 12334

-Then execute the program with the expected value as the first argument.
+Then execute the program with the expected value as the first and only argument.
 Example:
 ./obj64/oneSampleTtest 10000